moustafasamir2017/ecommerce/README.md

 22- Done update record at database with form method post
 23- Done change password and update
 24- Done validate form by php
 25- Done validate form php and js and update records
+26- Done Memers for add new member